giggio/simpleserver/README.md

 A simple server command line tool to run a static backend.
 Written in C#, cross platform.

+It has small, has only around 30MB.
+If you have the .NET Runtime or Sdk it is less than 300KB.

-It is cross platform, has around 30MB, and does not require .NET ou .NET Framework to run.
+It does not require .NET ou .NET Framework to run.

 ## Running